SeanJxie/3d-engine-from-scratch/README.md

 - _**Note**_ that this is a learning project.
 The engine is by no means super optimized for industry level performance.

 # Demo
+Install and extract the `CppEngine3D_demo.zip` file and run the `CppEngine3D` application.
 The current implemented camera controls for the demo are:
 - `W`: move forward
 - `S`: move backward